|

 The 2007 meeting focused on deteriorating facilities at Olympic High

-School and other school needs.
-The primary speaker
+School and other school needs. \

 for the 2006 meeting was Chief Darrel Stephens of the

-Charlotte-Mecklenburg Police Department.
 Other past speakers have

 of Transportation, the Charlotte-Mecklenburg Public Library and the